hypervis0r/digicult.github.io/about.md

 # Welcome!

-DigiCult is a CTF team of people who like to spend too much time on the computer doing illegal technical activities such as hacking, programming and participating in CTFs.
+DigiCult is a CTF team of people who like to spend too much time on the computer doing technical activities such as hacking, programming and participating in CTFs.

 ## Current members